yeehaa123/elab/CHAT/lab.md

 possible private partners for future research.

-## How this research contributes to one or more of the core technologies in section 1 of the white paper
+## How this research contributes to one or more of the core technologies in White Paper, Section 2

 **visualization and machine learning**: within the lab, students and researchers collaborate to learn and experiment with data